Sofia Richie Shows Plenty Of Leg At NYFW

 As previously reported by the Inquisitr, Sofia Richie and Scott Disick’s relationship has been officially approved by Kourtney Kardashian and her famous family.

-The Keeping Up With the Kardashians star and her family members reportedly love Richie, and believe that she has been a very good influence on Disick, who has struggled with some demons in the past.
+The Keeping Up with the Kardashians star and her family members reportedly love Richie and believe that she has been a very good influence on Disick, who has struggled with some demons in the past.

 “Everyone really likes her.
 They think she’s a great influence and Scott is so in love, so it’s not a problem.
 Sofia is helping Scott be a better, healthier person.
 Kourtney feels confident that Scott and Sofia take good care of the kids.
 Scott is a great dad when he has his life together,” an insider told People Magazine.

 “It helps that Kourtney now trusts Sofia.
 The kids are allowed to spend time with her.
 Sofia likes having them and helps Scott.
-So far, the kids are giving Kourtney good reports about Sofia,” the source added just days after Kardashian and Disick were seen on KUTWK arguing over Richie meeting their three children, Mason, Penelope, and Reign.
+So far, the kids are giving Kourtney good reports about Sofia,” the source added just days after Kardashian and Disick were seen on KUTWK arguing over Richie meeting their three children: Mason, Penelope, and Reign.